Independence of Finland: National symbols

 From several suggestions, the parliament selected a blue and white flag, which was flown over the house of parliament on 28 May 1918.
 The coat of arms of Finland, with a crowned lion on a red field had existed since Swedish rule.

 Selection of the national anthem divided social classes.
 The conservatives preferred "Maamme" by Runeberg and Pacius, while the working class was singing "La Marseillaise" and "The Internationale".
 After the Whites won the Finnish Civil War, "Maamme" was chosen.

 Finland's Independence Day was declared to be 6 December and a national holiday.
 The bill to make Finland a republic was passed by the Diet in 1919.

+On 24 February 2026, Finland counted 39,527 days as an independent state.
+This means that Finland has been independent for longer than it was under Russian rule.

 Commemoration

 The 90th anniversary of Finland's Declaration of Independence was selected as the main motif for the €5 90th Anniversary of Finland's Declaration of Independence commemorative coin, minted in 2007.
 The reverse shows petroglyph aesthetics, while the obverse has a nine-oar boat with rowers as a symbol of collaboration.
 Musical symbols and Finnish kantele strings are also included in the coin's design.